CrowdedFire1/ImageGallery/README.md

   File uploads are validated at the model level - only allowing png and jpeg images.
   String values are sanatised at the model level - stripping all tags Extended password requirements via devise security

+* **Additional Features**
+  * Public and Private Galleries:
+    A gallery can be hidden from the public galleries list so that it is viewable only to the owner of the gallery